philipturner/swift-colab/README.md

 ## How to run Swift on Google Colab

+Open an empty Python notebook.
 Copy this command into the first code cell and run it:

 ```bash
 !curl https://raw.githubusercontent.com/philipturner/swift-colab/main/download_swift.sh --output download_swift.sh && bash download_swift.sh